GladToBeGrey/xsd2oas/README.md

 ## Usage
 **xsd2oas -in XSDfilename -out yamlFilename [-mask maskfile -path pathfile -ex examplefile -lic -fixup -all]**
-- XSDfilename is the location of the XSD file to process (in)
+- XSDfilename (mandatory string) is the location of the XSD file to process (in)
-- yamlFilename is the location to write the yaml file (out)
+- yamlFilename (mandatory string) is the location to write the yaml file (out)
-- maskfile allows the user to specify fields to include (in)
+- maskfile (string) allows the user to specify fields to include (in)
-- pathfile is the location to write the paths file (out)
+- pathfile (string) is the location to write the paths file (out)
-- examplefile is the location to write the example JSON file (out)
+- examplefile (string) is the location to write the example JSON file (out)
+- template (string) is the location of a file containing a template (in)
+- servers (string) is a comma-delimited list of server URLs (in)
+- endpoint (string) is the path to the endpoint relative to server URL (in)
 - lic prints license information
 - fixup fixes a Swagger bug that duplicates all uppercase parameters by Camelcasing
 - all includes all elements in the path file (if omitted, only mandatory fields are included)